Hey I’m Mike. Today we’re tackling the dreaded Subaru head gasket problem.

 Most people don’t realize it, but gaskets are moving parts.
 Though bolted firmly in place, slight shifts in position occur as the engine heats and cools.
 Every operating cycle causes the head and block to absorb and dissipate heat at different rates putting pressure on the seals.

-When a head gasket fails, the engine loses the ability to contain the combustion pressures.
+Signs of a head gasket failure are quickly noticed.
+The engine loses the ability to contain the combustion pressures.
 Explosive forces make their way into places they shouldn’t be.
 Oil and coolant find new homes as well.

 Why Do Head Gaskets Fail On Subarus So Often?